Frequently Asked Questions About 8201

 Other states, including California, New York, and Oregon, also professionally manage similar long-term public funds with strong results.
 In each case, professional investment has increased returns, reduced taxpayer risk, and preserved benefits.

-The Washington State Investment Board’s strategies take into account market ups and downs, with an average 7% return per year.
+The Washington State Investment Board’s strategies take into account market ups and downs, with an average annual 8% return over the last 25 years.

 Medicaid is the largest funder of long-term care in the nation, with tens of thousands of vulnerable seniors and people with disabilities reliant on it for access to long-term care in Washington state alone.